aruunkumar/serverless-vs-containers/docs/implementation-guide/01_02_context_and_variables.md

 # Experiment Implementation Guide — File 1 of 8
 # Context, Background, and Experimental Variables

-**Document Version**: 1.0
-**Date**: April 20, 2026
-**Purpose**: Complete technical specification for building and executing the cross-paradigm benchmark experiments **Audience**: Engineer or AI agent with AWS experience, no prior context on the research paper **AWS Region**: us-east-1 (ALL resources must be in this region) **Estimated Duration**: Day 1: Setup & Deploy | Days 2–8: Run experiments | Day 9: Data collection

-> **IMPORTANT**: This document is self-contained.
-A reader with no prior context must be able to execute the experiments end-to-end using only this guide (and the companion files 2–5).
-Every bash command is complete and executable.
-Do not skip any step.

 ---

 ## Table of Contents (Full Guide)